thealgoapp/thealgoapp.github.io/content/blog/big-o/index.md

 ## How to compare

 First of all, let’s think about how we can compare different algorithms and what requirements they should meet.
 You can imagine dozens of possible criteria:
-Code size: How much code is required to implement the algorithm?
+- **Code size**: How much code is required to implement the algorithm?
 - **Readability**: How easy is it to understand the algorithm just by reading the code?
 - **Maintainability** and **flexibility**: How easy is it to modify or extend the algorithm in the future?
 - **Fault tolerance**: How well does the algorithm handle invalid input, edge cases, or runtime errors?